cicl-stanford/homepage/content/home/people.md

 #     github = "elisakreiss"
 #     #scholar = ""
 #     #website = "http://elisakreiss.com/"
-#     description = "I’m a Linguistics PhD student and member of the [ALPS lab](http://alpslab.stanford.edu/).
+#     description = "I'm a Linguistics PhD student and member of the [ALPS lab](http://alpslab.stanford.edu/).
 I'm interested in cognitive and computational approaches towards understanding language production and comprehension.
 I received my undergraduate degree in Cognitive Science.
 I also like to eat cake."

 # [[member]]
 #     id = "Yingchen Xu"